The Purpose of Pre-AP Course Audit

 Before your school can be authorized to offer Pre-AP, you’ll need to complete Pre-AP Course Audit.

-Participation in the Pre-AP Course Audit process is required for teachers to access Pre-AP Classroom, which includes model lessons, instructional planning resources, and the digital learning checkpoints they’re required to administer
+Participation in the Pre-AP Course Audit process is required for teachers to access Pre-AP Classroom, which includes model lessons, instructional planning resources, and the digital learning checkpoints they commit to administering.

 Pre-AP courses must be authorized before “Pre-AP” can be used in course names.
 Once your school’s courses are authorized, College Board will include them in the Pre-AP Course Ledger—the official list of all Pre-AP courses—so colleges and universities can verify student transcripts.